 1865 Transylvania University merges with Kentucky University in Harrodsburg, formerly called Bacon College.
 The name Kentucky University is used until 1908.
 During this time the university expands and several new departments materialize, including the College of Arts and Sciences and the Agricultural and Mechanical College.

-1889 Co-education begins, with Kate Van Arsdall becoming the first female graduate four years later.
+1889 Transylvania welcomes its first 26 female students, with Kate Van Arsdall becoming the first female graduate four years later.

 1911 The University of Kentucky beats Transylvania 30-24 in basketball on the Wildcats' home court, evening the all-time series at 7-7.
 The rivalry would be renewed 100 years later on November 11, 2011, in an exhibition game at Rupp Arena in Lexington, with UK breaking the tie in a 97-53 win.